-As of July 16, 2022, when people call, text, or chat 988, they will be connected to the National Suicide Prevention and Crisis Lifeline.
+As of July 16, 2022, when people call, text, or chat 988, they will be connected to the 988 Suicide & Crisis Lifeline.
 The 1-800 number will still remain active and be available.2

-If you or a loved one are having thoughts and feelings of harming yourself, please consider contacting the National Suicide Prevention Lifeline anytime at 1-800-273-TALK (1-800-273-8255).
+If you or a loved one are having thoughts and feelings of harming yourself, please consider contacting the 988 Suicide & Crisis Lifeline anytime by dialing 988.

 Do you wear a red ribbon on World AIDS Day?